mconlon17/vivo-pump/uf_examples/sponsors/README.md

 ## Method

 Use filters to transform the sponsors.txt data into an input file for updating the sponsor data in VIVO.
-Sponsor data is limited -- label and SponsorID only.
+UF sponsor data is limited -- label and SponsorID only.

 ## Filters

-TBA

-## Attributes

-Three attributes are managed
+1. Manage_columns_filter.py -- replace all columns with columns needed for ingest.
+Improve the sponsor organization name (UF supplies all upper case and abbreviations).
+Add uri, remove and type as columns to facilitate data management
+1. unique_sponsorid_flter.py -- remove rows that dupilcated sponsorid.  sponsorid should be unique prior to ingest.
+1. merge_filter.py -- look up each sponsorid in VIVO and add the uri to the input file

+## Columns in the source data

+Five columns result from the filters:

 1. name
-1. localSponsorID
+1. sponsorid
 1. type
+1. uri
+1. remove

     cat sponsors.txt | python manage_columns_filter.py | python unique_sponsorid_filter.py |
     python merge_filter.py > sponsor_update_data.txt